ruifelixpereira/iot-operations-mqtt-x509/README.md

 - A BrokerListener can be linked to only one BrokerAuthentication
 - A BrokerAuthentication can be linked to multiple BrokerListeners
 - Each BrokerAuthentication can support multiple authentication methods at once

+### Server certificate

+With automatic certificate management, you use cert-manager to manage the TLS server certificate.
+By default, cert-manager is installed alongside Azure IoT Operations Preview in the azure-iot-operations namespace already.

 ## End to end test